 ACCA’s Executive Team is accountable to our Council Board for ensuring ACCA effectively manages risk in alignment with its Enterprise Risk Management approach.
 The Executive Team determines the organisation’s overall appetite for risk, including tax risk, and this is reviewed on a regular basis.

 Risks are managed within a hierarchical framework across ACCA’s executive directorates at the operational level closest to the risk, by persons with the competence and capacity to do so.
 Where risks are deemed to be moving outside the sphere of control of the current hierarchy a formal escalation process exists to ensure risks receive the appropriate level of oversight in accordance with their assessed level of threat.

 The central risk team within ACCA reviews and provides ‘independent challenge’ of all risks and associated controls to ensure they are being managed in a consistent fashion and in consideration of ACCA’s risk appetite.

-Our Audit Committee, comprising of executive directors and a number of Council members, provides assurance, by exercising independent oversight, to ACCA’s Council regarding the effectiveness of ACCA’s risk management approach and control environment.
+Our Audit Committee, comprising of Council Members provides assurance, by exercising independent oversight, to ACCA’s Council Board regarding the effectiveness of ACCA’s risk management approach and control environment.

 Collectively the Executive Team has ultimate accountability for the tax risks and how that is addressed by the organisation.